Veronfc/pactum/README.md

 # 🏛️ Pactum

-A freelance job platform for IT professionals, built to demonstrate SQL mastery and real-world data modeling.
+A freelance job platform for IT professionals, built to demonstrate SQL knowledge and real-world data modeling.

 ## 📋 Overview